We support private landlords and letting agents in a number of ways to make sure their properties are safe and good

 If you own an empty property we may be able to help bring it back into use too.

-If you’re a landlord or managing agent you can find out more about your rights and responsibilities below, and you can find more detailed information for landlords on GOV.UK.
+If you’re a landlord or managing agent you can find out more about your rights and responsibilities below, and find more detailed information for landlords on GOV.UK.

 As the landlord, it’s your responsibility to maintain the property and carry out repairs.
 It’s also your responsibility to make sure the property meets safety standards.
 You should give your tenants 24 hours’ notice before visiting the property.

 The Housing Health and Safety Rating System (HHSRS) was introduced as part of the Housing Act (2004) to identify and protect against risks and hazards within a dwelling.

 Your tenants may get in touch with us if you take too long to carry out repairs.
 If we inspect the property and find unacceptable hazards we’ll contact you to discuss the options available.
 If informal action doesn’t resolve the issue we can escalate the complaint by using enforcement procedures.

 It' a legal requirement for all dwellings in the private rented sector to have an Energy Performance Certificate (EPC).
 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 established a minimum level of energy efficiency for homes within the private rented sector, known as MEES (Minimum Energy Efficiency Standard).

 From 1 April 2020 it became unlawful to let most properties in the Private Rented Sector if the Energy Performance Certificate (EPC) rating of the property is either F or G. Therefore, the property must be brought up to the minimum rating of E and from 2030 this will change to C.